 Step 1:

-Identify the parameters on which you will base your decision to choose a test case for automation.
+Identify the factors that will determine your selection of a test case for automation.

-As of now, I am identifying the following parameters, but you can establish your own parameters based on your application.
+Currently, I am identifying the subsequent factors, but feel free to establish your own parameters based on your application needs.

-- Test case executed with complex business logic.
+- Test case completed with complex business logic.

-- Test case executed with different sets of users.
+- Test case implemented with varying sets of users.

 - Test case with any dependencies.